iqlusioninc/crates/secrecy/README.md

 with what it is given and tries to minimize risk of exposure as much as possible.

+## diesel support

+Optional `diesel` support for parsing owned secret values is available, gated under the `diesel` cargo feature.

+This doesn't guarantee `diesel` (or code providing input to `diesel`) won't accidentally make additional copies of the secret, but does the best it can with what it is given and tries to minimize risk of exposure as much as possible.

 ## License

 **secrecy** is distributed under the terms of either the MIT license